Why International Visitors?

 - Because they are here for long periods of time, international travelers help fill beds in New England hotels and inns on weekday nights when these properties might otherwise have vacancies.

-Top Markets: For 2016, the top 10 markets for international visitors (excludes Canada/Mexico) into the U.S. were: China, United Kingdom, Germany, India, France, Japan, Brazil, Australia, South Korea and Scandinavia.
+The top 10 markets for international visitors (excludes Canada/Mexico) into New England were: China, UK, Germany, France, India, Brazil, South Korea, Japan, Italy, and Australia.

 ** Visitor spending includes: all leisure, education and other travel spend.